ueberdosis/tiptap/docs/src/docPages/guide/node-views/js.md

 ## toc

 ## Introduction
 Using frameworks like Vue or React can feel too complex, if you’re used to work without those two.
-Good news: You can use plain JavaScript in your node views.
+Good news: You can use Vanilla JavaScript in your node views.
 There is just a little bit you need to know, but let’s go through this one by one.

 ## Render a node view with JavaScript
 Here is what you need to do to render a node view inside your editor: